 Disruptive “Jay” (Jackson) is Alicia’s worst nightmare.
 Although he’s playing the part of a developer, he still sees himself as the team’s leader.
 He questions her value, hijacks her meetings, and tries to seize control of her project.
 But while Alicia and Jay spar at work, they fight a growing attraction after hours.
 Alicia finds it hard to keep her distance when Jay helps her nephew cope with his ADHD and grows into the father figure the boy never had.

-After Jackson’s identity is revealed at their product release in Las Vegas, Alicia must choose between love and ethics, with both her livelihood and her heart at stake.
+After Jackson’s identity and their affair are revealed at the product release in Las Vegas, Alicia must choose between love and her job, with both her livelihood and her heart at stake.